-Bulgarian School of Seattle is a key partner in carrying out the project involved with the World Languages Program at the Office of Superintendent of Public Instruction (OSPI).
 The Bulgarian Language Credit Program provides positive recognition of the value of the Bulgarian language and increases students’ pride in and appreciation for their cultural strength.
-Through this program, students who speak, understand, read, and write Bulgarian language are able to receive up to four high school credits—the equivalent of four years of language study—by passing ALTA language proficiency assessments, administered by the Bulgarian School of Seattle.
+Through this program, students who speak, understand, read, and write Bulgarian language are able to receive up to four high school credits—the equivalent of four years of language study—by passing ALTA language proficiency assessments, provided by the Bulgarian School of Seattle.
 This program was started by the founder and principal of the Bulgarian School of Seattle – Angela Hasheva, and recognized by the Washington State Office of Superintendent of Public Instruction (OSPI) in 2013.

 About the School